 I personally owe a mountain of gratitude to Paul Stamets for all I have learned from him about medicinal mushrooms.
 In my opinion, the work he is doing is just what our world desperately needs!

-Mushroom Mama is proud to offer you five unique nutrient-dense medicinal mushroom teas made with Organic or Wildcrafted Chaga, Cordyceps, Maitake, Red Reishi and Shiitake plus a line of Double-Extracted Tinctures.
+Mushroom Mama is proud to offer you five unique nutrient-dense medicinal mushroom teas made with Organic Chaga, Cordyceps, Maitake, Red Reishi and Shiitake plus a line of Double-Extracted Tinctures.

 Not only can you make tea with these medicinal mushroom powders but do add them to your cooking…check out my recipes and let me know what think!